maegant/website-minimal-mistakes/_projects/2022-07-10-built-keyboards copy.md

 ### Lily58 Pro

-I chose to purchase the [Lily58](https://keyhive.xyz/shop/lily58) PCB kit because it is relatively inexpensive and has a unique layout.
+I chose to purchase the [Lily58 Pro](https://keyhive.xyz/shop/lily58) PCB kit because it is relatively inexpensive and has a unique layout.
 Specifically, I purchased the through-hole version because I wanted individual LEDS for each key.
 Although in hindsight, I probably would buy the hotswap version instead.
 To assemble the keyboard, I followed this [build guide](https://github.com/Keycapsss/Lily58L-Build-Guide/blob/master/buildguide_en.md).
+Also, my custom QMK firmware is provided [on my github](https://github.com/maegant/lily58_rgb).

 All purchased items:
 - Keyboard PCB and plates ([$25](https://keyhive.xyz/shop/lily58))